OklenCodes/Simple-Devops-Project/README.md

 This Repository is a collection of Implementation documents.

 ### Purpose:
-W ith this repository I will be able to setup a DevOps CI/CD Pipeline using
+With this repository I will be able to setup a DevOps CI/CD Pipeline using
 - git
 - Jenkins
 - Maven